yabskbd/remora_ctrl_proto/README.md

 # remora_ctrl_proto
 ## This repo contains benchtest code only with Arduino.
-All MCU based code should go into internal repo.
+All MCU based code should go into internal private repo.

 Remora Controls Prototype Repo